 Apple uses a utility called softwareupdate to perform any and all updates on macOS devices.
 This utility uses a process called softwareupdate, one that we've noted (through multiple clients and users outside of Addigy or other RMM solutions for macOS, and no RMM tools) can be faulty.
 The biggest risk this possesses is that the softwareupdate process can run for extended periods of time, this can be from 24 hours to up to 350 hours or above.
 This issue is reflected through Addigy's prompting, which will be explained in the next point.

 Addigy's prompting is handled by our MacManage.app.
-This application handles the GUI (Graphical User Interface) prompt here:
+This application handles the GUI (Graphical User Interface) prompt, similar to the example included above.

 This prompt is reliant on the process softwareupdate to function properly.
 This prompt has stayed on end-users screens for multiple days at a time because of the softwareupdate utility faults.
 This is the source of the cause for the unwanted prompt.